 Taekkyeon and Other Related Martial Arts

 Taekkyeon is also known as a primitive form of Taekwondo.
-Taekwondo is rather a modern martial art created during 1950 and it is difficult to find much similarity between the two forms of martial arts.
-Taekkyeon’s movement is rather similiar (yet different) to Tai Chi (Tai Chi Chuan).
-It is believed that, when Zhang Sanfeng created Tai Chi in the 12th century, he was influenced by Taekkyeon (or ‘Eastern’ martial arts) to introduce its unique smoothness to Chinese martial arts.
-Taekkyeon has unique rhythmic footwork and body motion which is hard to find from other forms of martial arts.
+Taekwondo is a modern martial art created in 1950’s, and there is a significant difference between the two forms of martial arts.
+Taekkyeon’s smooth movement is rather similiar (yet different) to Tai Chi (Tai Chi Chuan).
+When Zhang Sanfeng created Tai Chi in the 12th century, he was influenced by ‘Eastern’ (East of China) martial arts, which is believed to be Taekkyeon, and introduced its unique smoothness to Chinese martial arts.
+Taekkyeon’s rhythmic footwork and smooth body motion are difficult to find in other forms of martial arts.

 World Taekkyeon Federation (WTKF)